Understanding Heating Oil, its Uses & its Variations

 Once summer disappears and autumn starts to set-in, the temperature drops and the control dial on your central heating system will probably be nearing maximum!
 Especially in the UK, where the rain and wind seem to team-up on us and a warm, cosy home is all you really want to get back to.
 Understanding heating oil, its uses and commonly referred to terms can help you greatly when saving on purchases and using it correctly.

-For some folk, a simple switch of a button is all that’s required to fire up the heating system but, if you’re running your central heating system on heating oil, you’ll have to make sure you don’t run out when you need it the most.
+For some people, a simple switch of a button is all that’s required to fire up the heating system but, if you’re running your central heating system on heating oil, you’ll have to make sure you don’t run out when you need it the most.
 Unlike the national grid, which pipes electricity and gas to homes in the UK, heating oil is delivered by a tanker and kept in a storage tank.

 This article has been written to simply explain what heating oil is and does as well as differentiate between the varied types of heating oil available and their uses.